 The Pye Mountain Rec Site is roaring to go and off-road enthusiasts of Vancouver Island have been enjoying the trails.
 It took 3 years of building trails and of course the facilities of the campground.

 There was a huge base of volunteers that worked for those 3 years to make this happen.
 Mike Coulter, president of the Campbell River ATV club was instrumental in the creation of this off-road ATV rec site and trails, but to hear him talk of it, he says he was just the spoke person and the real honor goes to those volunteers who made this happen.

-Vancouver Island North has a resource-based economy and still does, but it’s winding down and some of the smaller communities are feeling the pinch, the new economy will depend on tourism, we have so much to offer here.
-One of these tourism-based adventures that are going full steam is off-road vehicular based, this is being proven to be a big draw.
-Tourism based businesses are getting excited about it and are getting behind a drive to make the north island a destination for this.
+Vancouver Island North has a resource-based economy and still does, but it’s winding down, and some smaller communities are feeling the pinch, the new economy will depend on tourism, we have so much to offer here.
+One of these tourism-based adventures that are going full steam is off-road vehicular-based, this is being proven to be a big draw.
+Tourism-based businesses are getting excited about it and are getting behind a drive to make the north island a destination for this.

 Camping at the Pye Mountain is geared towards the ATV crowd but is open to all and the trail systems are multi-use trails.